jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 ![A collage of the case being assembled](case-assembly.jpeg)

-In retrospect I probably should have fastened them to the bottom plate first instead, since I'll have to take the top plate off for assembly, and that will be difficult to do since the standoffs won't be anchored to the bottom plate and will turn freely.
+In retrospect I probably should have fastened them to the bottom plate first, as I'll have to take the top plate off for assembly.
+Doing so will be difficult to since the standoffs aren't anchored to the bottom plate and will turn freely.
 Live and learn I suppose.

 ## Flashing

 I found out while trying to build the firmware that QMK depends on the `qmk` CLI tool, which can only be installed via Homebrew, which I don't use (I'm a MacPorts guy).
 Some cursory searching indicated that Homebrew and MacPorts don't play nice when coinstalled, so I decided to avoid going that route.

 My next thought was to use Docker to do the install, but lo, Docker for Mac can't access the system USB ports without a [tedious workaround](https://dev.to/rubberduck/using-usb-with-docker-for-mac-3fdd), so that idea also went out the window.

 Bad Idea #3 was to install Linux via Boot Camp---turns out that is also tedious and error-prone (I'm starting to see a trend).

 Finally, I decided that the answer was to use a solution I haven't reached for in years: an actual VM managed via [Vagrant](https://www.vagrantup.com/).
 QMK [actually supports this](https://beta.docs.qmk.fm/using-qmk/guides/development-environments/getting_started_vagrant), so it wasn't too bad to get setup.
 Just install Vagrant and [VirtualBox](https://www.virtualbox.org/), fiddle with the necessary macOS Security & Privacy settings (I had to press "Allow" for apps from Oracle on the main screen, and enable Full Disk Access for iTerm), restart, and we're good to go.
 We'll also need the [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) in order for the VM to access the computer's USB ports.

 The Elite-C v4 comes with the Atmel DFU bootloader preinstalled, so we'll need to target that with our QMK `make` command.
-The following steps are gleaned from the QMK [Flashing](https://beta.docs.qmk.fm/using-qmk/guides/flashing/flashing#atmel-dfu) and [Split Board](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard) docs, which you may want to refer to since this may be out of date by the time you read it.
+The following steps are gleaned from the QMK [Flashing](https://beta.docs.qmk.fm/using-qmk/guides/flashing/flashing#atmel-dfu) and [Split Board](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard) docs.

 First we'll need to fork the QMK repo and clone it locally.
 Then navigate into the top-level directory of the repo, and start the VM: